 Building Safety Month is a national public safety awareness campaign to help individuals, families and businesses understand what it takes to create safe, resilient, affordable and energy-efficient homes and buildings.
 Each week in May, the Building Inspections Department will provide helpful safety tips to protect residents in the buildings where they live, learn, work and play.

-This year’s theme is ‘Code Officials— Partners in Community Safety and Economic Growth’.
 Weekly themes during Building Safety Month include:

-Week 4 - May 20-26, Safeguarding Our Water
+Week 4 - May 20-26, Construction Professionals and Homeowners: Partners in Safety